By Alexa Yuen

 Peer Reviewed

 All but a lucky few of us will one day see our locks lose their color.
-But what is the physiologic basis for …
+But what is the physiologic basis …

 By Martin Fried, MD